gravitational/teleport/e/rfd/0018e-machine-id-workload-identity-mvp.md

 #### Case Study: Vespa AI (Existing Solution)

-Vespa AI is a customer currently trialling Teleport as an access solution.
+Vespa AI is a customer currently trialing Teleport as an access solution.
 In an early conversation with our sales team, they asked if Teleport offered a workload identity solution.